cysouw/diathesis/text/c05_case.md

 - Das Kind saugt. \
   Die Mutter säugt das Kind.

-### [ –N | NA ] *Umlaut* Adjectival causative {#sec:case-umlaut-adjectival-causative}
+### [ –N | NA ] *Umlaut* adjectival causative {#sec:case-umlaut-adjectival-causative}

-The process to make a causative with the suffix *‑jan* also applied to adjectival predicates.
+The process to form a causative with the suffix *‑jan* also applied to adjectival predicates.
 There are still a few remnants of such pairs found in contemporary German, in which the old suffix is retained as an umlaut [@next].
 More cases are available with additional preverbs, see [@sec:preverb-adjectival-causative].

 ::: ex
 a.
 Die Kiste ist schwarz.